 You can enable the Guide BT's ability to switch into an analog mode if done so ahead of time via Bluetooth and the app.
 To switch into analog mode, simply hold down the scan button.
-The analog mode functions similarly to the Mammut Barryvox and can be helpful in complex rescue scenarios.
-While we love the Barryvox's analog mode doesn't give a distance or direction (something the Barryvox does), nor is the sound quality quite as good.Alkaline or Lithium-Ion Batteries
+This mode is useful in complex rescue scenarios.
+However, this beacon's analog mode doesn't give a distance or direction (something other models' analog modes do), nor is the sound quality quite as good.

-This model can be configured to use either alkaline or lithium-ion batteries; however, you must select the appropriate battery type while your beacon is connected to your phone (via Bluetooth) for it to accurately read the remaining battery life.
-This beacon already has an impressive 400 hours of send mode with normal alkaline batteries, but with lithium-ion batteries, the number jumps to around 600 hours.
-While lithium-ion batteries no doubt perform better in the cold and offer an overall superior battery life, there are currently only three other beacons where lithium-ion batteries can be used and the remaining battery power can be accurately read.Built-in Inclinometer
+This transceiver can be configured to use either alkaline or lithium-ion batteries; however, you must select the appropriate battery type while your beacon is connected to your phone (via Bluetooth) for it to accurately read the remaining battery life.
+The Guide BT already has an impressive 400 hours of send mode with normal alkaline batteries, but with lithium-ion batteries, that number jumps to around 600 hours.
+While lithium-ion batteries no doubt perform better in the cold and offer an overall superior battery life, there are currently only three other beacons where lithium-ion batteries can be used and the remaining battery power can be accurately read.

-The Black Diamond Guide BT is an excellent avalanche beacon.
+The Black Diamond Guide BT is an excellent and premium avalanche beacon.
+If you're a professional, we don't think you'll be let down.
 While we undoubtedly find this beacon to be sweet and easy to use given its advanced features, most backcountry users will not require a beacon with this level of sophistication.
-Instead, casual or occasional backcountry users should strongly consider the Black Diamond Recon BT or Backcountry Access Tracker3.
+However, the interface is easy enough that even a novice will easily get the hang of it.